Click Here To Join Our Telegram Channel for FREE daily tutorials!

 Smith, 29, is the leader of Spartan Survival.
 The group has more than 80 dues-paying members.
 Smith founded the organization in 2005 to train and prepare others on survivalism.

 Smith (a paroled felon who incidentally went back to jail shortly after his televised waving around of firearms) might be a joke, but you can’t ignore the danger of groups with similar plans.
 This yahoo had 80 people on board with him, for crying out loud.
 And if you happen to have such a plan, you should probably realize that those of us who are really prepared won’t stand around wringing our hands and crying when you come to attempt to relieve us of our supplies.
 We’ve prepared for people like you, too.
 The post-SHTF life expectancy of those who plan to survive using Bad Strategy #5 will probably be a short one.
-You might manage to raid a few people’s retreats (particularly those using Bad Strategy #4, but if the situations is WROL (without rule of law), it’s pretty much a given that the justice which will be meted out by the intended victims will be swift and final.
+You might manage to raid a few people’s retreats (particularly those using Bad Strategy #4, but if the situations are WROL (without rule of law), it’s pretty much a given that the justice which will be meted out by the intended victims will be swift and final.

 Bad Strategy #6: “I have lots of weapons and tools.
 I’ve never used them.
 But I have them.”